 - Skylight – often located on the tops of ceilings, can be fixed or open

-Depending on your window budget, whether or not the area needs ventilation, and design, some of these windows may be better than others for your home.
+Depending on your window budget, whether or not the area needs ventilation, and design elements, some window types may be better for your home than others.
 It is important to look for low U-Factor and Solar Heat Gain Coefficients when looking for new windows.
+Our team can help you make the best choice.